Chapter 13 Payment Plan: Requirements for Confirmation

 Key facts:

 Under Chapter 7, a debtor liquidates his nonexempt assets to pay his unsecured creditors.
-Under Chapter 13, the debtor gets to keep all his property, but pays his creditors with his future income over a 3 or 5 year period.
+Under Chapter 13, the debtor keeps all his property, but pays his creditors with his future income over a 3- or 5-year period.

 The Chapter 13 repayment plan is the document that the debtor submits explaining how the debtor's claimants will be paid and how much.
 Most courts have their own form for the repayment plan, and it is usually submitted with the bankruptcy petition, but the petitioner must submit the plan within 15 days of filing — failure to do so will result in dismissal.